 Key Takeaways

 As you get to learn your baby’s temperament, habits, and preferences, take a closer look at their typical breathing patterns.
+This includes looking for signs of rapid breathing or unusual pauses.
 Knowing what’s normal for your baby – and what’s atypical for all babies – can help you monitor your baby’s health with confidence.
+Familiarity with these patterns aids in identifying potential breathing problems early.
 And with added assurance from helpful babywear like Nanit’s, you can rest easy knowing what’s expected and when you need to call the doctor.